FaridSafi/react-native-google-places-autocomplete/README.md

 - 1.2.0 : Using ActivityIndicator therefore removing deprecation warning.
 Requires react-native >= 0.28
 - 1.1.10 : Update to work with react-native > 0.24
 - 1.1.9 : Added `setAddressText` method
-- 1.1.8 : Ability to set address from outside of component

 ### Example